 The triple-level of protection given to Coul Links makes it among the most highly protected wildlife sites in Scotland.
 The Secretariat of the Ramsar Convention will be watching closely as the application progresses, to make sure that Scotland and the UK maintain their international obligations to protect this important wetland habitat.
 The consideration of this Ramsar site is becoming an important test case for Scotland to demonstrate its commitment to upholding international environmental agreements.
 The outcome will be indicative of how serious the Scottish Government are about their pledge to maintaining high environmental standards regardless of the outcome of Brexit.
 We hope SNH maintain their objection to ensure Scotland’s reputation as a global environmental leader can be retained.

 RSPB Scotland will be responding to the further information in due course.
 Our initial review however suggests that the impacts are still completely unacceptable.
 The proposals will destroy part of a site that is of national, international and European importance for wildlife.
 The sensitive dune slack habitats that would be lost by this development have taken thousands of years to form.
 We do not believe that this environmental damage can be justified or compensated.

-If you are concerned about the proposals, there is still time to add your voice - click here for more information on how to help.
+If you are concerned about the proposals, there is still time to add your voice.
+Back when the proposals were first submitted to the council we wrote this blog with details of how you can help and there's still time for you to do so by following the details set out in the blog.
 Keep an eye out for further updates and other ways you can help save this outstanding place for nature.